 Through a generous grant provided by the CT Next Higher Education Fund, the University of Connecticut (UConn) Office of the Vice President for Research (OVPR) is administering a new early stage translational research funding program called the START Preliminary Proof-Of-Concept (PPOC) Fund.
 Under the grant, funding will be made available to investigators at Central Connecticut State University (CCSU), Southern Connecticut State University (SCSU), University of Bridgeport (UB) and UConn.

 The program aims to support the preliminary validation of innovative early stage technologies that have possible commercial potential and is designed to bring those technologies to a stage that may be more attractive for additional later stage translational funding support.
 We invite proposals for the START PPOC Fund from across all disciplines for early stage projects that may one day result in inventions and technologies that address unmet needs and have potential for commercial application.

-Important Dates (note: when dates below fall on a weekend or holiday, deadline will be the next business day at 9AM)
+Important Dates (note: all deadlines are at 9AM on the date indicated.
+When dates below fall on a weekend or holiday, deadline will be the next business day at 9AM)

 |Cycle||Submission Date||Award Notice||Project Start Date|

 |Q1||July 1||July 28||August 1|

 |Q3||January 1||January 28||February 1|

 |Q4||April 1||April 28||May 1|

 - The CT Next Higher Education Fund has committed funding for START PPOC Fund for up to three years, contingent upon continued success in achieving program milestones and objectives.